martijnrenkema/Rituals-diffuser/README.md

 | GND | GND | Black | Ground |
 | 3.3V | 3.3V | Red | Power |

+> **⚠️ Important: Antenna Placement**
+>
+> When installing an ESP32 dev board inside the metal housing, position the board so the WiFi antenna points toward the nozzle opening.
+The metal enclosure acts as a Faraday cage, blocking WiFi signals.
+The nozzle opening is the only path for the signal to escape.

 ### ESP8266 Pinout (Original chip)

 | GPIO | Function | Description |